How To Choose The Best Dog Food For Your Pet

 How Much Food Is Enough?

 When it comes to how much food to feed your dog, take all of the above elements into consideration: size, breed, age, activity level.
-While you don’t want to underfeed your pooch, overfeeding them can lead to weight problems that can be difficult to combat with age.
+While you don’t want to underfeed your dog, overfeeding them can lead to weight problems that can be difficult to combat with age.
 Typically, the packaging will provide feeding guidelines.
 However, if you’re not sure what your dog’s specific needs are, ask your vet.
 Also, always make sure fresh, clean water is on-hand as dehydration can lead to false signs of hunger.

 Let KONG Box Can Help Keep Your Dog Healthy